Winter Ills and Chills

-Grate 2 inch piece of ginger (I keep ginger root in my freezer at all times, it is very easily grated while frozen).
+Grate 2-inch piece of ginger (I keep ginger root in my freezer at all times, it is very easily grated while frozen).
 Add to 2-3 cups of water, simmer for 5-10 minutes.
 Remove from heat and add the juice of 2-3 lemons and 1 teaspoon of honey.
 Sprinkle with a small pinch of cayenne and enjoy!

 Slippery Elm Gruel

 Add fruit juice or herbal tea to several ounces of slippery elm (Ulmus Fulva) powder.
 Stir well and eat.
-Can be added to oatmeal or cooked cereals.
+It can be added to oatmeal or cooked cereals.
 Concentrated fruit juices should be eliminated or at least diluted with three parts water as all fruit juices are high in simple sugars (see rule #4 other side).
 Immunity boosting tea can be used for even better results.

 Freshly juiced green juices, carrot and beet juices are all good.
 Dilute and sip slowly.